EarthBigData/openSAR/training/INSTALLATION.md

 ## Earth Big Data LLC's *openSAR*

-For code management and distributing of our notebooks we use the code management system [git](https://git-scm.com/) and the code repository management platform [github](https://github.com).
+To install Earth Big Data's *openSAR* distribution you can either clone it with the *git clone* command or retrieve the zip archive.
+Cloning the archve as the benefit that any updates to the package are easily downloaded later with the *git pull* command.
+Or you can contribute to improve the open source software with git pull requests.

-We recommend using git and *cloning* the *openSAR* distribution to your local computer.
-This way you can easily download updates and work offline with the repository.
 To clone the *openSAR* distribution:

     > mkdir YOUR-GIT-REPOSOTORY-ROOT-PATH   # or create a folder using your system's file manager
     > cd YOUR-GIT-REPOSOTORY-ROOT-PATH      # e.g. /Users/me/github (Linux/Mac)
     > git clone git@github.com:EarthBigData/openSAR.git

-Alternatively you can also retrieve a *zip* archive of the openSAR distribution and install it on your local computer:
+To retrieve a *zip* archive of the openSAR distribution and install it on your local computer:

     > mkdir YOUR-GIT-REPOSOTORY-ROOT-PATH   # or create a folder using your system's file manager GET THE ZIP ARHCIVE FROM [https://github.com/EarthBigData/openSAR/archive/master.zip](https://github.com/EarthBigData/openSAR/archive/master.zip)